AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 {{limited-availability-release-note}}

-After [creating a project with [!DNL Amazon Marketing Cloud]](../manage-projects.md#create-project), you can create retrospective measurement reports that analyze campaign performance using data from your [!DNL AMC] instance.
-Unlike standard Collaboration measurement, no data upload is required — campaign and conversion event data is sourced automatically via background queries that run when the project is created.
+After [creating a project with [!DNL Amazon Marketing Cloud]](../manage-projects.md#create-project), you can create measurement reports covering campaigns that have already run — enabling you to evaluate how effectively your Amazon Ads reached your audience and, if you track conversion events, whether those impressions drove measurable customer actions.
+No additional data upload is required; campaign and conversion event data is sourced automatically from your [!DNL AMC] instance (the [!DNL AMC] clean room environment linked to your Amazon Advertising account) via background queries that run when the project is created.

 >[!IMPORTANT]
 >